-The procedures performed over the Statement include, but are not limited to:
+The procedures performed over the Statement include, but were not limited to:

-- Reviewed the assessment completed by the Board of Directors to validate the Bank's compliance with QFMA's law and relevant legislations including the Code; - Reviewed supporting evidence provided by the Board of Directors to validate the Bank's compliance with QFMA's law and relevant legislations including the Code; and - Conducted additional procedures as deemed necessary to validate the Bank's compliance with QFMA's law and relevant legislations including the Code (e.g. review governance policies, procedures and practices, etc.).
+- Examining the assessment completed by the Board of Directors to validate whether the Bank has a process in place to comply with QFMA's law and regulations and other relevant legislation including with the articles of the Code: - Examining the supporting evidence provided by the Board of Directors to validate the Bank's compliance with the articles of the Code; and - Conducting additional procedures as deemed necessary to validate the Bank's compliance with the Code (e.g. review governance policies, procedures and practices, etc.).